 The Vaux Community Building, a key part of the Choice Neighborhood Transformation Plan, serves as a focal point and anchor for the revitalized community, with on-site facilities for educational, health care and other supportive services.
 In FY 2019, PHA was designated by HUD as an EnVision Center.
-The new EnVision Center is located in the Vaux Community Building and includes services such as health and wellness, job training, dental care, high school education and after-school programs.
+The new EnVision Center is located in the Vaux Community Building and includes services such as health and wellness, job training, high school education and after-school programs.
 The plan to establish a neighborhood school and to improve educational outcomes is an integral component of the comprehensive Choice Neighborhoods Transformation Plan for Blumberg-Sharswood that was accepted by the US Department of Housing and Urban Development (HUD) in March 2016.

 This MTW activity provides partial funding of BPSP's after school programs including homework assistance, sports activities, robotics, music production, computer refurbishing and other education-related activities.
 Partial funding is also provided for case management support to youth and their families through BPSP's Resilience Specialist.
-The Resilience Specialist provides one-one and group counseling to students and their families, with the goal of identifying and removing barriers to educational success and family stability.
+The Resilience Specialist provides one-on-one and group counseling to students and their families, with the goal of identifying and removing barriers to educational success and family stability.

 PHA shares BPSP's goal of helping PHA and other low-income youth to exceed citywide educational metrics, and to graduate and move onto higher education and meaningful careers.
-In FY 2022, the BPSP's school leader will continue to work to strengthen the Leadership Team, enhance professional development and coaching around a project-based "real world" approach and to enhance restorative practices.
-While the primary beneficiaries of the services provided by BPSP are members of PHA resident households, including residents of public housing and the Housing Choice Voucher (HCV) program, other low-income neighborhood youth are also served.
-As of FY 2021, the program has reached full enrollment, serving grades 9 to 12 with approximately 125 youth per grade.
-In FY 2022, PHA anticipates that the number of youth served will be 504, including 302 low-income neighborhood youth.
+While the primary beneficiaries of the services provided by BPSP are members of PHA resident households, including residents of public housing and the Housing Choice Voucher (HCV)

+program, other low-income neighborhood youth are also served.
+In FY 2023, PHA anticipates that the number of youth served will be 400, serving grades 9 to 12 with approximately 100 youth per grade.